Spatially heterogeneous learning by a deep student machine: Replica theory

 \subsubsection{Finite connectivity $c$ effect}

 Finally, in $N \to \infty$ limit, we will be still left with finite connectivity $c$ effects.
 In our theoretical analysis we assumed $c \to \infty$ which allowed us to perform the saddle point computations.
-One can naturally consider $1/c$ corrections taking into account contributions from fluctuations around the saddle point as sketched in sec.~\ref{sec-hessian}.
-Let us note that the cubic term in the expansion breaks the symmetry concerning the exchange of input/output sides (see sec.~\ref{sec-cubic-expansion}).
+One can naturally consider $1/c$ corrections taking into account contributions from fluctuations around the saddle point as sketched in sec.~\ref{sec-hessian} in the appendix.

+Naturally the fluctuating field around the saddle point induce correlations inside network.
+Let us also note that the cubic term in the expansion breaks the symmetry concerning the exchange of input/output sides (see sec.~\ref{sec-cubic-expansion} in the appendix).